protocol/research-website/content/posts/202104-snarkpack/index.md

 $$
 \mathbf{V'} = V_1' + V_2'^{x_1} = H^{(1 + x_0\alpha^2) + \alpha(1 + x_0\alpha^2)x_1} = H^{1 + x_0\alpha^2 + \alpha x_1 + \alpha^3 x_0x_1 }
 $$
-The trick is that we can represent **the elements in the exponent into a logarithmically sized product** !
+The trick is that we can represent the elements in the exponent into a *logarithmically sized product*!
 Let's only look at the exponents:
 $$
 1 + x_0\alpha^2 + \alpha x_1 + \alpha^3 x_0x_1 = (1 + x_1\alpha)(1 + x_0\alpha^2) = \prod_{i=0}^{l-1} (1 + x_{l-i-1}\alpha^{2^i})
 $$

-Now we have a formula that express the commitment key at the last step computable **in a logarithmic number of steps!** The verifier can evaluate this formula in $O(log(n))$ time.
-For the more details, you can look how this formula is derived and proven more formally in the paper.
+Now we have a formula that express the commitment key at the last step computable *in a logarithmic number of steps!* The verifier can evaluate this formula in $O(log(n))$ time.
+For more details, you can look how this formula is derived and proven more formally in the paper.

-How can we use this trick now ?
+How can we use this trick now?
 Well, let's consider the following polynomial, with $l = log(n)$ and $x_i$ being the $i-th$ challenge generated:
 $$
 f(y) = \prod_{i=0}^{log(n)-1} (1 + (x_{l-i}y)^{2^i})
 $$

-We just showed that the last commitment key $v$ is equal to $H^{f(\alpha)}$ !
+We just showed that the last commitment key $v$ is equal to $H^{f(\alpha)}$!
-To avoid the verifier to compute the compressed commitment keys at each step (which is linear work), the prover can use **a polyomial commitment scheme!**
+To avoid the verifier to compute the compressed commitment keys at each step (which is linear work), the prover can use a **polyomial commitment scheme!**

 #### Polynomial Commitments

 A polynomial commitment is a construction that allows a prover to commit to a polynomial $f(x)$ and then later on reveal $y = f(a)$ with a proof that shows he correctly evaluated the polynomial.
-In this setting, since we are allowed to use pairings and we have a trusted setup at our disposal, we can use the [KZG](https://pdfs.semanticscholar.org/31eb/add7a0109a584cfbf94b3afaa3c117c78c91.pdf) polynomial commitment scheme, which is used in multiple places, including in state of the art SNARKs systems such as Plonk.
+In this setting, since we are allowed to use pairings and we have a trusted setup at our disposal, we can use the [KZG](https://pdfs.semanticscholar.org/31eb/add7a0109a584cfbf94b3afaa3c117c78c91.pdf) polynomial commitment scheme, which is used in multiple places, including in state-of-the-art SNARK systems such as [Plonk](https://eprint.iacr.org/2019/953).
 Given there are already lots of ressources on KZG commitments, we invite you to read the excellent and succinct description of Tomescu on KZG polynomial commitments -> [link](https://alinush.github.io/2020/05/06/kzg-polynomial-commitments.html).

 To use this trick, the prover perform the following steps: